 Parlock has spent her entire career as a marketer and manager of chemical products (as befits her undergraduate degree in microbiology at the University of Florida).

 According to her Linked-In profile, she has never worked in the public sector.

 The last job listed in her profile ended in October 2016, when she left Cabot Corporation, a Boston-based chemical company, after one year and six months as global segment manager for the Purification Solutions Division.

 According to the mayor’s office, “Kendra brings a wealth of experience in strategy, business development and innovation.
 She comes from the private sector where she used market and operations data to develop new product and services and to transform organizational processes.”

-(At Wednesday’s press conference, Mayor Pugh hailed Parlock’s achievement as a Six Sigma Black Belt, which the mayor described as “an exceptional certificate in driving performance with data.”
-According to a Six Sigma website, the title is given to participants who complete four or more weeks of management training in the Six Sigma principles, including team building, knowledge of lean enterprise concepts and use of analytic tools.)
+(At Wednesday’s press conference, Mayor Pugh also hailed Parlock’s achievement as a Six Sigma Black Belt, which the mayor described as “an exceptional certificate in driving performance with data.”
+According to the Six Sigma website, the title is bequeathed to those who complete four or more weeks of management training in the Six Sigma principles, including team building, knowledge of lean enterprise concepts and use of analytic tools.)

-On the other hand, Vetter has some grounding in law enforcement.
+By contrast, Vetter does have some grounding in law enforcement.